Accommodation strategies

 • Graduated return to work if the employee has been on sick leave.

 • Start times or end times that help with the effects of medication, energy levels, or needing to attend medical appointments.
-You may even need to adjust their total work time for the week.
+You may even need to adjust the employee’s total work time for the week.
 For example, on a 24/7 shift rotation, it may be helpful to allow the employee to work every other day rather than shortening a 12-hour rotation.

 Strategies for specific concerns